On the section conjecture over fields of finite type: Introduction

-\begin{TB} Assume that the section conjecture holds over number fields.
-Let $X$ be a smooth, hyperbolic (not necessarily proper) curve over a field $K$ finitely generated over $\Q$.
+\begin{TB} Let $X$ be a smooth, hyperbolic curve over a field $K$ finitely generated over $\Q$.
+Assume that the section conjecture holds for all specializations of $X$ defined over number fields.

 Suppose that there exists a finite étale cover $Y\to X_{\bar{K}}$ and a non-trivial morphism $Y\to A_{\bar{K}}$, where $A$ is an abelian variety over $\bar{\Q}$.
 Then the section conjecture holds for $X$. \end{TB}

-An obvious question is the following: "how many" hyperbolic curves $X$ satisfy the hypothesis of Theorem B?
-We don't have an explicit example of a curve which does not satisfy it.
-The hypothesis can be reformulated as a geometric monodromy condition.
-Namely, it is equivalent to the existence a finite extension $K'/K$ and a finite étale cover $Y\to X_{K'}$ such that, if $K_{0}=K'\bar{\Q}\s \bar{K}$ is the composite field, then the action of $\pi_{1}(\spec K_{0})=\gal(\bar{K}/K_{0})$ on $\H^{1}(Y_{\bar{K}},\Q_{l})$ has a non-trivial fixed point.
+An obvious question is the following: "how many" hyperbolic curves satisfy the hypothesis of Theorem B?
+We don't know any example of a curve which does not satisfy it.
+Let us give some examples of curves that do satisfy it.

-Recall that the \emph{cuspidalization conjecture} \cite[Conjecture 7.6]{eh08} states that, if $s$ is a Galois section of a hyperbolic curve $X$ over a field $k$ finitely generated over $\Q$ and $U\s X$ is an open subset, then $s$ lifts to a Galois section of $U$.
-It's easy to show that the section conjecture implies the cuspidalization conjecture.
-On the other hand, if the cuspidalization conjecture holds, H. Esnault and P. H. Hai have shown using Belyi's theorem that the section conjecture over \emph{number fields} reduces to $\P^{1}\setminus\{0,1,\infty\}$, see \cite[Proposition 7.9]{eh08}.
-Using Theorem B, we generalize Esnault and Hai's result to finitely generated extensions of $\Q$.

-\begin{TC} Assume that the cuspidalization conjecture holds and that the section conjecture holds for $\P^{1}\setminus\{0,1,\infty\}$ over number fields.
-Then the section conjecture holds for hyperbolic curves over finitely generated extensions of $\Q$. \end{TC}
+\begin{CA} Fix an integer $g\ge 2$, and assume that the section conjecture holds for all projective, hyperelliptic curves of genus $g$ defined over number fields.
+Then it holds for all projective, hyperelliptic curves of genus $g$ defined over finitely generated extensions of $\Q$. \end{CA}

-Thanks to a result of Bogomolov and Tschinkel \cite[Proposition 1.8]{bt02}, every hyperelliptic curve satisfies the hypothesis of Theorem B, in particular every curve of genus $2$.
-We thus obtain the following.
+\begin{CB} Let $X$ be a smooth, hyperbolic, affine curve over a field $K$ finitely generated over $\Q$.
+Assume that the section conjecture holds for all specializations of $X$ defined over number fields.
+Suppose that there exists a finite étale cover $Y\to X_{\bar{K}}$ and a non-trivial morphism $Y\to\P^{1}\setminus\{0,1,\infty\}$.
+Then the section conjecture holds for $X$.

+In particular, if the section conjecture holds for all affine curves over all number fields, every curve defined over a finitely generated extension of $\Q$ contains an open subset which satisfies the section conjecture. \end{CB}

-\begin{TD} Assume that the section conjecture holds for all hyperelliptic curves defined over number fields.
-Then it holds for all hyperelliptic curves defined over finitely generated extensions of $\Q$. \end{TD}
+\begin{CC} Fix integers $0\le g\le 2$ and $n\ge 0$ with $2g+n\ge 3$.
+Assume that the section conjecture holds for curves defined over number fields of the form $\bar{X}\setminus D$ where $\bar{X}$ is projective of genus $g$ and $D$ is a reduced divisor of degree $n$.
+Then the section conjecture holds for curves as above defined over finitely generated extensions of $\Q$.
+In particular, the section conjecture in genus $\le 2$ reduces to the case of number fields. \end{CC}